Indonesia Waterfall Guide: 15 Best Waterfalls In Indonesia

 12. Sekumpul Waterfall (Bali)

-This is a huge twin waterfall in north Bali with two 260 foot tall streams pouring out of the jungle treetops.
+This is a huge twin waterfall in north Bali with two 80 meter tall streams pouring out of the jungle treetops.

 If you’re looking for the biggest and best waterfall in Bali, this is probably it!
 To top it off, you get to see some of the most scenic jungles and rice terraces on the island.